Electric Aviation Deep Dive: The Programs Actually Flying in 2026

 Eviation Alice — fundamentally uncertain

 Eviation laid off most of its staff in February 2025 after a cofounder dispute with the majority owner.
-The Alice (9-seat all-electric, 400 km range) had completed a first test flight in September 2022 and has firm orders from Cape Air (75 units) and DHL Express (12 cargo).
+The Alice (9-seat all-electric, ~400 km range) had completed a first test flight in September 2022 and accumulated hundreds of orders over the years (including 12 cargo Alice for DHL Express; an early Cape Air order is no longer in current tallies).
 Restart is possible but no clear timeline as of 2026.

 Lilium Pioneer — under new investors

 Filed for insolvency in October 2024.
-Restructured under new investors in Q1 2025.
-The Pioneer (6 seats, 175 km, ducted-fan design) was technically interesting — different from the quadcopter-style designs of Joby/Archer/Wisk — but commercial development is paused while the company stabilizes.
+A rescue deal announced in early 2025 collapsed, and Lilium filed for insolvency again in February 2025.
+The Pioneer (6 seats, ~250 km, ducted-fan design) was technically interesting — different from the quadcopter-style designs of Joby/Archer/Wisk — but its future is now deeply uncertain.

 Megawatt charging — the bottleneck